abiwinanda/randomer/README.md

 ## Usage

-Once you have the server running you try to access `/` endpoint to see the API in action.
+Once you have the server running you could try to access `/` endpoint to see the API in action.

 ## Contribution